Our Services

 Published on: 4/24/2026

-Red light therapy uses specific red and near-infrared wavelengths to boost collagen production, improve circulation, and reduce inflammation, which can help firm sagging jowls and define the jawline over 8–12 weeks of consistent use.
-Early clinical trials and lab studies report improvements in skin tightness, but dedicated long-term research on lifting the lower face is still limited.
+Red light therapy (RLT) uses red and near-infrared wavelengths to stimulate collagen production, improve circulation, and reduce inflammation, which may help firm sagging jowls and define the jawline over 8–12 weeks of consistent use.
+Early clinical trials show improvements in skin tightness, though long-term research specifically on lower-face lifting remains limited.

-Several important factors—including device wavelength and power density, treatment duration and frequency, safety precautions, and optional combination with microneedling or topical serums—can all impact your results.
-See below for the complete breakdown of how to choose and use RLT devices, potential side effects, professional guidance, and next steps in your skincare journey.
+Key factors that influence results include device wavelength and power density, treatment duration and frequency, safety precautions, and pairing with microneedling or topical serums.
+Below, you'll find a complete breakdown of how to choose and use RLT devices, potential side effects, and professional guidance.

 As we age, the lower face—particularly the jawline and jowls—can lose firmness and definition.
 This happens as collagen and elastin fibers break down, gravity takes its toll, and skin becomes thinner.
 Increasingly, people seek non-invasive options to improve sagging jowls and jawline definition.
 One promising approach is red light therapy for sagging jowls and jawline.
 Below, we explore how red light therapy (RLT) works, what the science says, and how you might incorporate it safely into your routine.